Amarilli/Neural-Network-Model/README.md

 I split the preprocessed data into a features array, X, and a target array, y.
 I used these arrays and the train_test_split function to split the data into training and testing datasets.

-I scaled the training and testing features datasets by creating a StandardScaler instance, fitting it to the training data, then using the transform function.
+I scaled the training and testing features datasets by creating a StandardScaler instance, fitting it to the training data, and then using the transform function.

 ## Compile, Train, and Evaluate the Model

 Using TensorFlow, I design a neural network, or deep learning model, to create a binary classification model that can predict if an Alphabet Soup-funded organization will be successful based on the features in the dataset.
 I reflected on how many inputs there were before determining the number of neurons and layers in the model.
-Once completed that step, I compiled, trainedevaluated the binary classification model to calculate the model’s loss and accuracy.
+Once I completed that step, I compiled, trained, and evaluated the binary classification model to calculate the model’s loss and accuracy.

 I created a neural network model by assigning the number of input features and nodes for each layer using TensorFlow and Keras.